dariush-bahrami/SweetLog/README.md

 logger.debug('This is a debug message')
 ```

 This will write the debug message to the `log.txt` file.
-I you want to add `stdout` as a stream, you can do this:
+If you want to add `stdout` as a stream, you can do this:

 ```python
 import sys